Migration guide for 1.0

 Field

-The Field is now not polymorphic but is made up of polymorphic components using format independent metadata.
-So far the following components are implemented:
+The Field is now not polymorphic but is made up of polymorphic components using format independent high-level metadata.
+See the Field overview for more details.

 # use the get() method